hughker/magicCookies/README.md

 If you'd like to have your Customer return from their Cart to the Collection page they lst visited, this will do the trick.

 ## Installation
-Add the following include at the bottom of your `theme.liquid` Template:
+Add `class="continue-shopping"` ro relevant links in your `cart.liquid` Template and then add the following include at the bottom of your `theme.liquid` Template:
 ```html
 {% include 'magicCookies' %}
 ```